Impact Measurement and Management: How to Build a Future-Ready IMM System

 Where do Theory of Change and Logic Models fit into IMM?

-Why link qualitative data with quantitative metrics in IMM?
+Why link qualitative data with quantitative metrics?

 How do unique IDs and longitudinal tracking strengthen IMM?

-How often should we collect data for effective IMM?
+How often should we collect data?

-How should we think about attribution vs. contribution in IMM?
+How should we approach attribution vs. contribution?

 Time to Rethink Impact Measurement for Today’s Need